 It shall be unlawful for any person to ride upon the outside of any vehicle that is not intended for the use of passenger seating.

 Sec.
 11-121.
-Skateboards, Roller Skates, In-Line Skates, Coasters and Scooters
+Skateboards, Roller Skates, In-Line Skates, Coasters and Scooters line skates or similar device upon any roadway other than at a crosswalk in the Village of Durand, Illinois.

 A. Operation Restrictions